 Aging and Dementia Horticulture Program

 The Aging and Dementia Horticulture Program is a hands-on, activity-based horticulture program offered to individuals living with dementia and their caregivers.
 This program’s facilitator was awarded “Dementia Care Provider of the Year—2012” by the Alzheimer’s Foundation of America.

 Epilepsy Unit Horticultural Program

 The horticultural program on Tisch Hospital’s Epilepsy Unit is in collaboration with our therapeutic recreation team.
 As you master new skills, you can increase your confidence and self-esteem.

-Integrated into the horticulture program, both children and adults learn techniques to handle our resident rabbits at the Hospital for Joint Disease.
+Integrated into the horticulture program, both children and adults learn techniques to handle our resident rabbits at NYU Langone Orthopedic Hospital.
 Petting and feeding these friendly bunnies can be enjoyable and stress reducing.